alisamadiii/AniLearn.dev/README.md

 by running this command, everything will be set up for you to start writing codes.

-- TSX for the functionality because You cann't do with MDX
+- TSX with all the components
-- MDX for giving description

 For example: [Demo](https://www.linkedin.com/posts/alireza17_nextjs-webdevelopment-activity-7070365787395391488-vDdj?utm_source=share&utm_medium=member_desktop)